Sarge02/Lorem-Ipsum/README.md

 ## About The Project

 <!--For when we have domain: [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
 <p> &nbsp &nbspThis platform will function as a mediator between employers and employees, allowing employers to request skilled tradesmen or entry-level laborers through the website.
-The platform will subsequently provide the employer with suitable candidates that match their requirements. </p>
+The platform will allow a user with administrative access to assign independent contractors to these jobs. </p>

 <h3> How This Works:</h3>

-<p>&nbsp &nbsp Unlike traditional job boards where employers post in search of employees and vice versa, Titan Finder will act as a middleman.
+<p>&nbsp &nbsp Unlike traditional job boards where employers post in search of employees and vice versa, Rocky Mountain Work Service will act as a middleman.
 Employers will come to the website and request a skilled tradesman or even an entry-level laborer.
 Titan Finder will then provide the employer with an employee that fits their needs. </p>

 <div align="center">
    --------------------------Entity Relations Diagram (ERD)--------------------------<br />